taylorjdawson/Content/projects/Build a Blockchain/JavaScript/Linking The Blocks/task.md

 To pass this step we simply need to make sure to include that `previousHash` in the `hash` calculation step in our `Block` class.

-> Hint: The `SHA256` hash function will only take a single string as it's argument when hashing.
+> Hint: The `SHA256` hash function will take a single string as it's argument when hashing.